bespinian/blog/content/posts/run-ghost-on-cloud-foundry.md

 </script>
 ```

-If want to use a different theme (the one above is called "androidstudio"), you'll have to copy the minified CSS from your theme into the `<style>` tags of the header and then add `!important` to all the colors so they don't get overwritten by Ghost's theme.
+If you want to use a different theme (the one above is called `androidstudio`), you'll have to copy the minified CSS from your theme into the `<style>` tags of the header and then add `!important` to all the colors, so they don't get overwritten by Ghost's theme.

 This will load and initialize highlight.js.
 Hit "Save" to update your blog and enjoy colorful syntax highlighting!